River Eo, Oscos and Terras de Burón

 The Biosphere Reserve of Río Eo, Oscos and Terras de Burón was declared as such by UNESCO in 2007, making it the first community to be so designated outside the network of protected natural areas.
 It is also the first to be shared by two autonomous communities, Asturias and Galicia.

-This Reserve covers seven Asturian municipalities and encompasses a total of 1,600 square kilometres, in which approximately 34,000 inhabitants live.
-These territories are united and linked by the river Eo and its mouth.
+This Reserve covers seven Asturian municipalities and brings together a total of 1,600 km2, in which approximately 34,000 inhabitants live.
+They are territories united and linked by the fluvial axis of the river Eo and its mouth.

 In its declaration as a Biosphere Reserve, UNESCO recognises the work of the area's inhabitants in favour of sustainable development, which favours growth while respecting the conservation of landscapes, ecosystems, species and genetic diversity.
-This is an area framed by territories that have suffered the consequences of centuries of secular isolation, but which have been able to overcome thanks to the good use of opportunities for the development of pioneering projects in the international sphere, sustainability and rural tourism; all of this, together with its natural and environmental values, its landscape values, its economic activities and its cultural and ethnographic heritage, has allowed this area to continue advancing in orderly and sustainable progress and development.
+It is a place framed by territories that have suffered the consequences of centuries of secular isolation, but which has been able to overcome thanks to the good use of opportunities for the development of pioneering projects in the international sphere, sustainability and rural tourism; all of this, together with its natural and environmental values, its landscape values, its economic activities and its cultural and ethnographic heritage, has allowed this area to continue advancing in progress and orderly and sustainable development.
 The landscape values of this area are undeniable, but above all its historical trajectory of social and economic action, as well as its heritage conservation, stand out.

 The undeniable natural beauty of the Principality is evident in its five territories recognised as Biosphere Reserves, and in the fact that a third of its territory - 340,000 hectares - has some form of conservation status.